tsinis/sealed_world/packages/world_flags/README.md

 Flutter library for compact and visually appealing country flag icons.
 Optimized for rendering sizes from 18 to 48 pixels (height), these flags draw inspiration from circle-flags, OpenMoji, and Twemoji.
 Over two-thirds of the flags in this library are also suitable for full-scale use.

-Each flag is a vector-based CustomPainter, ensuring precise, scalable, and stunning results at any size.
-By following official color standards and using a declarative design, world_flags allows easy customization of flag shapes, decorations and aspect ratios without losing quality.
+Each flag is a vector-based CustomPainter, ensuring precise, scalable, and stunning results.
+By following official color standards and using a declarative design, world_flags allows easy customization of flag shapes, decorations and aspect ratios without losing quality or breaking flag element proportions.

 ![Example](https://raw.githubusercontent.com/tsinis/sealed_world/main/packages/world_flags/doc/example.gif)